 Edging involves sexual stimulation to the point just before orgasm, before slowing down again.
-It is a safe practice and unlikely to have any detrimental health effects.
+It is generally a safe practice and unlikely to have any detrimental health effects.

 Individuals, couples, or groups might practice edging.

 A person can use the technique as a way to extend the duration of sexual activity, increase its intensity, or explore a different sexual activity.

 This article will discuss what edging is and any possible risks relating to it.

 Edging involves cycles of increasing sexual stimulation and then stopping just before the point of orgasm.
 People can perform edging alone or with others.

 The “edge” is the point just before orgasm.
 Individuals practice edging to reach this point multiple times during sexual activity.

 Anyone can engage in edging, regardless of their gender or sexual orientation.

 Edging can serve different purposes for different people.
 It might also depend on whether someone is performing edging with others or on their own.

 Anyone can use edging to increase the intensity of an orgasm or sexual experience.
 Others may practice it to make their sexual activities last longer.